jeff-dillon/pool-inspections/README.md

 1. Copy the `ObjectId` column from `01_Source`.
 We'll use this to "look up" or "join" values from the source data.
 2. Add a column called `opening_year` and calculate the opening year for each record in the source data as the year portion of the opening_date column.
 Example: "8/9/2022 0:00:00" should become "2022".
 3. Add a column called `target_audience` and calculate the target audience based on the subtype for each record in the source data.
 "SPLASH PAD" and "WADING POOL" should be "Kid".
-All Otheres should be "General".
+All Others should be "General".
 4. Add a column called `score_trend` and calculate the trend for each record in the source data.
 If `ScoreREcent` > `Score3` the trend is "Increasing".
 If `ScoreRecent` < `Score3` the trend is "Decreasing".
-Otherwise the trend is "Same".
+Otherwise, the trend is "Same".

 Combine the Source Data and Calculated Fields in the `03_Clean` tab:

 1. Copy all of the data from the Raw Data.
 1. Remove any rows as defined in the cleaning notes.
-1. Remore any unneeded columns as defined in the cleaning notes.
+1. Remove any unneeded columns as defined in the cleaning notes.
-1. Lookup the calculated columns from `02_Calc`.
+1. "Lookup" the calculated columns from `02_Calc`.

 ### Notes